See Credit Details Below

 Why You Should Attend

-Companies, organizations, investors, and counsel are encountering a changed international business and regulatory environment.
-A potent combination of geo-political and national security tensions, populist political energy, and technological acceleration and convergence is dramatically impacting government regulation of foreign investment, international trade and technology transfers, data and privacy controls, and network and supply chain security.
+Companies, organizations, investors, and counsel must navigate a turbulent international business and regulatory environment.
+A potent combination of the Covid 19 epidemic, geo-political tensions, divisive and unpredictable electoral politics, and technological acceleration and convergence has dramatically impacted government policy, regulations, and enforcement activity regarding foreign investment, international trade and technology transfers, and data and supply chain security.
+Heightened national security-related risks and requirements, include (among others):

-- Significant expansion of regulatory authority and activity related to national security review of Foreign Direct Investment;
+- Expanded regulatory and enforcement authority related to national security review of Foreign Direct Investment and telecommunications licensing, including multiple recent mandatory divestitures;

 These dynamics are not limited to the United States.
-Australia, Europe, Canada, Japan, Israel, and China, among others, are reevaluating or changing their national security-related investment, trade, and technology controls to account for a more contentious and unstable global environment.
+Australia, Europe, Canada, Japan, Israel, and China, among others, are reevaluating or changing their national security-related investment, trade, technology, and supply chain controls to account for a more contentious and unstable global environment.

-While this changing environment presents new challenges for corporate transactions and deal making, it also creates opportunities for companies, organizations, investors, and counsel who strategically engage and adapt.
-Cross-border transactions can still get done.
-Parties that plan for and implement management, operational, and technical controls and solutions that proactively address security and regulatory concerns in this environment will have an advantage in the market and unlock value for their stakeholders.
+While this turbulent environment presents new challenges for transactions and operations, it also creates opportunities for companies, organizations, investors, and counsel who engage and adapt.
+Companies, organizations, and investors that plan for and implement effective proactive, reactive, and mitigation strategies to navigate emergent security and regulatory risks and requirements will have an advantage in the market and unlock value for their stakeholders.

 What You Will Learn